alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 7.6.
 Login as: `developer`
 ```
 ```
 7.7.
-Create the project: What is the namespapce?
+Create the Project. *What is the NAMESPACE?*
 ```
 oc new-project versioned-hello
 ```